Nimir Abdel-Aziz

-Nimir Abdel-Aziz (born 5 February 1992) is a Dutch volleyball player, member of the Netherlands men's national volleyball team, 2012 European League winner.
-At the professional club level, he plays for the Turkish club Halkbank.
+Nimir Abdel-Aziz (born 5 February 1992) is a Dutch professional volleyball player who plays as an opposite hitter for Wolfdogs Nagoya and the Netherlands national team.

 Career

-National Team
+National team

 Abdel-Aziz made his debut as the setter for the Dutch national team in 2011 against Belgium.
 He won the European League in 2012, after beating Turkey in the final.

-Position Change
+Position change

 In 2016, Abdel-Aziz changed his position from setter to opposite hitter in his club Stade Poitevin Poitiers.
 He has since then continued his volleyball career as an opposite in both clubs and the Dutch National Team.

-In the 2020-21 CEV Champions League, he had to briefly play the setter role for Trentino Volley after both of the lined up setters were not available to compete in the pool play due to COVID-19.
+During the 2020–21 CEV Champions League, he had to briefly play the setter role after both of the lined up setters were not available to compete in the pool play due to the COVID-19.